rinostar/capstone_petfeeder/README.md

 # Foodiebear Pet Feeder (Part I. Hardware)

 ## 1. Project Overview
-Foodiebear Pet Feeder provides pet owners the freedom to feed their loved ones whenever, wherever.
+Foodiebear Pet Feeder helps pet owners to stay connected with their loved ones whenever, wherever.
 This project includes a DIY pet feeder powered by raspberry pi, a MERN web app powerd by Azure cloud platform, and a Alexa skill powered by AWS Lambda.
-Whether your pets need to be fed breakfast before you wake up, dinner while you're working late, or simply a treate when you are busy in the house, you should stay tuned and support this awesome porject :dog::cat::panda_face:
+Whether your pets need to be fed breakfast before you wake up, dinner while you're working late, or simply a treate when you are busy in the house, you should stay tuned to this awesome project :dog::cat::panda_face:

 To learn more about this project, please read the initial product plan [here](https://gist.github.com/rinostar/a79a67ce073be1d7e5be2e4a55bb714e) or the final architecture diagrgam below:
 ![Foodiebear](https://user-images.githubusercontent.com/52188117/72955297-63148f00-3d93-11ea-8377-74b722fa7012.png)